-Configure an AI agent targeting pest controlbusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline β automatically, every day.
+Configure an AI agent targeting pest control businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Not all pest controlbusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical β so your pipeline stays focused on deals most likely to close.